-With our step by step guide to starting an online business, you can discover everything you need to know to make your new business a success.
+With our step-by-step guide to starting an online business, you can discover everything you need to know to make your new business a success.

 Reasons to Start an Online Business

-By starting your business online you can reduce start-up costs, without the need for a bricks and mortar premises.
+By starting your business online you can reduce start-up costs, without the need for bricks and mortar premises.
 This means no business rates and no commercial rent.
 In addition to this, if your business grows quickly, you won’t find yourself having to move premises.
 In most cases, all you need to start an online business is a laptop, a domain name and a website.

 Setting up an online business also means you get to be your own boss.
 This is great for people with busy lifestyles who need flexibility, or for those who just want a little freedom from the 9-5.

 Of course, you may choose to start online businesses out of passion.
 Maybe you have a talent that you want to share with the world...Why not make it into your new online business?

 From freedom to cost savings, we summarise the main benefits of starting an online business:

 - Relatively inexpensive start-up costs

 - Do something you’re passionate about